Axolotlpi/my-svelte-template/README.md

 # This branch - PostCSS

-This is the general css organization for most of my projects. main.js imports/aggregates the css files which are applied to all components, and postcss import will create the postcss.css file with the main.js's order + the components' scoped styles appended.
+This is the general css organization for most of my projects. main.js will import/aggregate the css files which are applied to all components, and postcss-import will create the postcss.css file with the main.js's order + the components' scoped styles appended.

+So:
+**src/css/global.css** is imported in **src/main.js**
+and custom styles are inside components **style** tags **PostCSS** will append them in order and generate **public/build/postcss.css**

+This also leaves room for more PostCSS plugins

 # The Default Svelte information